Excellent Realistic (Contemporary) Fiction Books for Kids

 Charlotte’s Web by E.B.
 White, illustrated by Garth Williams

-So much more than a book about farm animals, this story is a beautiful tribute to friendship that incorporates love and death as well.
+This is so much more than a sad book about farm animals, this story is a beautiful tribute to friendship that incorporates love and death as well.
 It’s a classic for a reason and one of the best-written children’s books in existence.

 Princess Posey and the First Grade Boys by Stephanie Greene, illustrated by Stephanie Roth Sisson